There is always more than one single way to skin a cat.

-For instance, a team working on such an app and implementing varied coding languages, libraries and framework can easily get jumbled.
+For instance, a team working on such an app and implementing varied coding languages, libraries, and frameworks can easily get jumbled.

 The independence could, in fact, incapacitate the developers, thus creating mayhem.
-Security, high memory usage, load balancing issues, and network latency are other issues which tag along.
+Security, high memory usage, load balancing issues, and network latency are other issues that tag along.

-Nevertheless, this is the best option for apps that are large, complex and planned to be scaled in near future.
+Nevertheless, this is the best option for apps that are large, complex, and planned to be scaled in the near future.

 4 Questions to Ask Before Opting for Microservices Architecture